Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 descriptor-based resolution logic to the Analysis API.

-Once an IntelliJ plugin has been migrated to the Analysis API, it will need to [declare its compatibility with the K2 Kotlin mode](#declaring-compatibility-with-the-k2-kotlin-mode).
+Once an IntelliJ plugin has been migrated to the Analysis API, it will need to [declare its compatibility with the K2 Kotlin mode](Declaring-K2-Compatibility.md) in the `plugin.xml`.
 Otherwise, the plugin will not be loaded when the K2 mode is active.

 ## The Conceptual Difference